 It doesn’t matter how qualified you are if the hiring manager doesn’t know how to reach you.

-Always include your personal phone number or email address in the contact information section.
-Using your current office number or email is a bad idea, especially if your boss doesn’t know you’re looking for a new job.
+Always include your personal phone number or email address in the contact information section of your resume.
+However, avoid using your current office number or email if your boss doesn’t know you’re looking for a new job.

 Make sure your email address is professional.
-The best ones reflect your name (for example, email@example.com).
+Ideally, it should just be your name (for example, email@example.com).

-Modern resumes also don’t need to include a mailing address.
+Additionally, modern resumes don’t need to include a mailing address.
 They’re unnecessary because the job application process is now done by phone and email.
-Use this valuable space for more relevant information, such as your resume skills.

-However, if you’ve relocated, consider putting part of your new address on your resume (such as the city name), to show employers you’re a local candidate.
+However, if you’ve recently relocated, put your new address on your resume (or at least your city or state) to show employers you’re a local candidate.
 This is particularly vital if your resume lists past jobs in a different city.

-Your highest degree shows your level of education, your ability to learn new things, and your determination to succeed.
-However, if you have an advanced degree, don’t include degrees below it.
+Listing your highest degree in your resume’s education section shows your level of education, your ability to learn new things, and your determination to succeed.

-Graduating with a strong GPA is an impressive accomplishment that you can list on your resume, but anything lower than a 3.5 won’t work in your favor because other candidates will have higher GPAs.
+Graduating with a strong GPA is an impressive accomplishment that you can list on your resume, but anything lower than a 3.5 likely won’t work in your favor because other candidates might have higher GPAs.

-Similar jobs have a similar set of duties, so telling a hiring manager what you did doesn’t help them evaluate you as a candidate.
+Similar jobs have a similar set of duties, so just telling a hiring manager what your responsibilities were in past roles doesn’t help them evaluate you as a candidate.
 But explaining how you excelled at those duties does.

 Waiting tables, for example, is basically the same everywhere.
-Instead of saying that you waited tables, create a list of accomplishments for your resume.
-Show the hiring manager your ability to exceed expectations, stating how you:
+So instead of saying that you waited tables, state how you: